How to organise your gorilla trekking and chimp trekking permits

 How to obtain a gorilla trekking permit

 If you are planning to visit the gorillas or chimpanzees, it is recommended that you reserve the trekking permits well in advance.
 The Uganda Wildlife Authority (UWA) headquarters in Kampala issues the permits only upon cash payment in full (no pre-booking).
 Permits cost USD 600 per person (as of 2018).
+There are no discounted permits for the gorilla trekking related to a low or high season.

-Roadtrip Uganda can arrange the gorilla and chimp permits for you, after you have hired a car with us.
+Roadtrip Uganda can arrange the gorilla and chimp permits for you, after you have booked your rental car with us.
 In order to do so, we need (1) full names corresponding with your passport, nationality, date of birth and passport number of all the people tracking, (2) preferred starting location and date (3) second best dates in case the preferred date is fully booked.
 Once proof of payment has been sent, we will purchase the permits on your behalf.
 Kindly note that UWA does not have a refund policy in case of any cancellation or change of location or date.
 Note that the minimum age for gorilla tracking is 15 years and for the chimps it is 13 years.
 For this service we charge a handling fee of $25 per gorilla permit and $15 per chimp permit.

 Once your permits are bought, it is not possible to change the start location and / or date.